 Particularly if you oversee a large organization, create an office layout that naturally groups sub teams together.
 Put your pricing analysts in the same cubicle or area of the floor.
 Put your accounting team together, and put the program managers in the same area.
 It may seem obvious to do this, but aside by creating distinct work areas for each sub team, you are also helping each team create an identity.
 They can more easily as questions of one another, and can collaborate more easily than if everyone is placed randomly around your office.

-In our cubicle arrangement, I elected to install a 4-person setup.
+My Experience: In our cubicle arrangement, I elected to install a 4-person setup.
 For my organization, natural teams of either 2 or 4 existed, such that the layout created a natural seating chart for the office.

 3. Separate the Talkers

 OK.
 I don’t want to sound like a strict elementary school teacher here.
 But when you are redoing your office layout, carefully think about your seating chart.
 While you shouldn’t look to turn the office into a maximum security prison, you should look to promote an environment where people can do their jobs well.
 Let’s face it – a job well done requires employees to spend more time working than socializing.
 So when you are creating your seating chart, take a few moments to think about putting some separation between your more chatty employees.
 And if you’re not sold on this idea, even though talkers may like to sit next to talkers and may still get their jobs done, extensive conversation can be very disruptive to your other employees in the vicinity.